alanpich/slender/_content/modules/defining-a-module.md

 title: Modules
 ---

 Modules help to break up an app into managable blocks of functionality or scope.
 Most frameworks support some sort of modularization of code, but many require a large amount of boilerplate code.

 Slender aims to made modularization of code as easy as possible.
 All that is required for a module is a directory to call it's own, and a `slender.yml` config file.

 ## Configuration
 All modules MUST have a module.yml config file in their root directory.
 This is used to resolve the module paths, autoload classes and add configuration to the application.
-An example module config file
+An example module config file.

 ```yaml
 # /modules/my-module/slender.yml